 La Jolla, CA 92039

-The La Jolla Playhouse Internship Program is only open to current undergraduate and graduate students.
+The La Jolla Playhouse Internship Program is open to all developing artists and professionals.
 If you are a high school student interested in becoming involved at La Jolla Playhouse please consider learning more about our Teen Council.

 Internships are available in the following departments: